Compare the best Registered Agent services below or get Mark Cuban's recommended one.

 Every business entity in the state of Maryland is required to have a resident agent.
 In fact, you will not be allowed to finish the formation process for your company until you designate your resident agent.

-One quick note: most states refer to this position as a resident agent (so do we, actually).
+One quick note: most states refer to this position as a registered agent.
 Maryland, however, refers to them as resident agents.
 That’s just a semantic choice; don’t let it throw you off.
-Throughout the rest of this guide, we’ll call it a resident agent.

-The most important aspect of this role is receiving document deliveries from the state government, then alerting your business of the delivery before forwarding the documents to you.
-The role of the resident agent is so important because it establishes a point of contact for your business with the state so that they have a reliable place to get in touch with an official representative of your company at any time.
+The most important aspect of this role is receiving document deliveries from the state government and process servers, then alerting your business of the delivery before forwarding the documents to you.
+The role of the resident agent is so important because it establishes a point of contact for your business with the state and others so that they have a reliable place to get in touch with an official representative of your company at any time.

 Unlike some states, Maryland does not provide a comprehensive (or even partial) list of resident agents in the state.
 You’ll need to do your own research to find your agent.
 Thankfully, that’s where this guide comes in.